Samsung/tizen-docs/docs/platform/what-is-tizen/profiles/tv.md

 By the end of 2017, Samsung plans to make the Tizen .NET framework public.
 Since announcing last November its collaboration with Microsoft on .NET open-source projects, such as .NET Core and Xamarin.Forms, Samsung has steadily released preview versions of the Tizen .NET SDK to help you build more powerful applications.
 The previews allow you to practice on the new framework and encourage you to participate in the framework's ongoing development.

-## Developing Applications for Tizen TV
+## Develop applications for Tizen TV

 Samsung has completely redesigned its Smart TV experience.
 With a new intuitive menu, enhanced recommendations, and quick access to your favorite shows, movies, apps, and games, it is easy to discover your favorites.